Astros vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette will look for his third straight game with a hit in this contest.
-During his last five outings he is batting .333 with a home run and two RBI.
+- Bichette hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is batting .286 with two home runs and three RBI.

 Bichette Recent Games